 The ESE tunes the environment to reduce resource contention and avoid performance issues before problems occur.
 The technology represents the virtualized IT environment as a marketplace.
 It conceptualizes the infrastructure as a service supply chain and balances workloads according to supply and demand – based on price and budget priority.
 At any time, there is a certain supply of CPU, memory, drive space, IOPS, and other resources demanded by virtual machines and applications.

-System Requirements and other FAQ can be found here.
+System Requirements and other FAQ.

 Quick quote from the product page:

 VMTurbo Operations Manager does not rely on Virtual Center/vSphere or other hypervisor databases.
 The technology collects metrics through the native APIs in the virtualization platform (Virtual Center SDK API, XenAPI) which provide access to 20 second samples of data for all critical performance metrics.
 VMTurbo uses the peak and average data points in its analytics, which run in memory, to enable fast real time decision making.
 This is critical for operations staff that typically has to troubleshoot and resolve performance problems as quickly as possible, in response to complaints from users about poor application performance.